-Everyone Wasn't Totally Joking About Storming Area 51 and the Shenanigans Are Fun Enough to Make Everyone a Believer
+People Weren't Totally Joking About Storming Area 51 and the Shenanigans Are Fun Enough to Make Everyone a Believer

 A festival seemed a little more practical than capturing aliens, but it looks like people haven’t let the raid go.
 Yes, it would appear that not everyone is totally joking about the raid.

+So even if you can’t get in on the revelry, you can check out all of the visitors documenting their comical “investigations.”

+This band of “raiders” weren’t exactly successful, but they do get points for trying.

 This.
 Kid.
-Shout out to this legend doing the Naruto run behind the live report.
+Shout-out to this legend doing the Naruto run behind a live TV report.
 If anyone’s going to witness alien activity, it’s this guy.

 And it looks like this attempt did not get very far.